-- Always use the new sterile Fill Syringe and needle provided with each Patch.
-Do Not reuse the Fill Syringe and needle.
+- Always use the new sterile fill syringe and fill needle provided with each Patch.
+Do Not reuse the fill syringe and fill needle.
 Do Not recap used needles.
-Dispose of sharps in accordance with local regulations. - To prevent needle sticks from the Fill Syringe Needle or Introducer Needle, and possible infection, always follow safe needle precautions. - Store the packaged, unused Patch in a cool, dry place.
+Dispose of sharps in accordance with local regulations. - To prevent needle sticks from the fill needle or introducer needle, and possible infection, always follow safe needle precautions. - Store the packaged, unused Patch in a cool, dry place.
 Extreme heat or cold can damage the Patch and cause it to malfunction.
 If the Patch is exposed to extreme temperatures, allow it to return to room temperature before use.